 On my previous blog about Vaidyan C. Luke, I mentioned about the prized possessions of the family.
 Mr. Kurian, who is my father’s friend was happy to show me those precious family heirlooms.
-I managed to take photographs of some of them.
+I managed to take photographs of a few items.

 An antique portrait of Visakam Tirunal Rama Varma, drawn by an unknown artist greets us when we enter the house.
 Many years back, the portrait (its lower part) suffered badly from silverfish attack.
 The damaged portion was removed and the painting was re-framed by Kurian’s father, Alexander Koshy Vaidyan.

-Beside the portrait is a large framed photograph of C.Luke (which you can see in the previous blog), this picture is actually enlarged from an old family photo (see below) dated 1880s.
+Beside the portrait is a large framed photograph of C.Luke (which you can see in the previous blog), this picture is actually enlarged from an old family photo (seen below) dated 1880s.

 (Above) Photograph of Luke's wife Mary (c.1930).
 Mary who hailed from a wealthy family owned many shops in Chalai Bazar, Thiruvananthapuram.